carla-simulator/carla/Docs/tuto_A_add_map.md

 ### Modify pedestrian navigation

-The pedestrian navigation is managed using a `.bin` file.
-This is generated when the map is imported.
-However, this navigation is made using the road definition, and it should be modified.
+The pedestrian navigation is managed using a `.bin` file, generated when the map is ingested.
+However, this navigation only considers the OpenDRIVE road definition.

-*   __Crosswalk meshes are not created during the import.__ Crosswalks defined inside the `.xodr` remain in the logic of the map, but are not visible.
+*   __Add crosswalk meshes.__ Crosswalks defined inside the `.xodr` remain in the logic of the map, but are not visible.
 For each of them, create a plane mesh that extends a bit over both sidewalks connected. __Place it overlapping the ground, and disable its physics and rendering__.

 !!!
 Note
     To generate new crosswalks, change the name of the mesh to `Road_Crosswalk`.
 Avoid doing so if the crosswalk is in the `.xodr`.
 Otherwise, it will be duplicated.

 ![ue_crosswalks](img/ue_crosswalks.png)

-*   __If additional props are added, change the navigation accordingly.__ These may interfere with the navigation.
-This is the case for streetlights, trees and other elements on the navigation areas.
+*   __Change the navigation file.__ In a build from source is common to modify the map after the ingestion.
+Props such as trees, streetlights or grass zones are added, probably interfering with the pedestrian navigation.
+If that is the case, this should be modified accordingly.
 Follow the steps below to create a new navigation file.

 !!!
 Warning
     The Docker import does not allow additional modifications.
 The navigation file has already been packaged and cannot be edited.